Styling Long Wavy Hair

-As for all that hair flapping around, I take small section, twirl them and pass the twirled hair all around the bottom of the bun and secure it with a U-shaped hair pin.
+As for all that hair flapping around, I take a small section, twirl them and pass the twirled hair all around the bottom of the bun and secure it with a U-shaped hairpin.

 Giving the Classic Bun a clean look

 Once I’m done with all the strands of hair, I use my Tresemme hairspray all around the hair that is pulled in and is under the bun.
-This hairspray, from my experience is the only one which holds my hair in space, and does not make it look sticky or plastic.
-It is also light and when I take the hair down, and either brush through my hair (when it’s straight) or simply pass my fingers through out, the hairspray let’s lose pretty quickly.
+This hairspray, from my experience, is the only one that holds my hair in space and does not make it look sticky or plastic.
+It is also light and when I take the hair down, and either brush through my hair (when it’s straight) or simply pass my fingers throughout, the hairspray gets loose pretty quickly.

-Styling long wavy hair can be tough, however a classic high bun is one of my favourite hair styles; mainly because it is one of the easiest up style which makes the biggest statement, literally.
-Another reason is because when I have a high bun, I get to keep my hair away from my face and it doesn’t feel heavy on my neck.
+Styling long wavy hair can be tough, however, a classic high bun is one of my favourite hairstyles; mainly because it is one of the easiest up style which makes the biggest statement, literally.
+Another reason is that when I have a high bun, I get to keep my hair away from my face and it doesn’t feel heavy on my neck.
 Finally, it can be done with straight and wavy hair and it doesn’t take longer than 20 minutes!

-Bonus article is a third hair style – Curls.
 For those who have very long hair and have trouble making curls a reality, check out my product review on the most perfect hair curler I have come across.
-I was truly surprised with the results and figured it deserved an entire product review of it’s own.
+I was truly surprised with the results and figured it deserved an entire product review of its own.